Speed limits in Ireland: Cautionary speed limits

-The Minister for Transport issued a direction to road authorities under section 95(16) of the Road Traffic Act 1961 in February 2007 with respect to a range of non-regulatory traffic signs.
-Chapter 8 of the Traffic Signs Manual was superseded by an updated version which allowed for the erection of signage stating a cautionary speed limit in the vicinity of road works.
+A 2007 update of chapter 8 of the Traffic Signs Manual saw the introduction of signage indicating a cautionary speed limit in the vicinity of road works.
 These speed limits are purposely different from legally enforceable speed limits and always display a speed limit that ends in 5; they are – 25 km/h, 35 km/h, 45 km/h, 55 km/h, 65 km/h and 75 km/h.
 The sign—a supplementary plate—is used in addition to a warning sign, namely the "start of road works", "loose chippings' and "slippery road" signs.
 Outside of road works, the sign may be used with the "loop" or "slippery road" warning signs where the danger may not be apparent to drivers.
 They are not legally binding on motorists or legally enforceable by the Garda Síochána and it is not known if 'compliance' with these cautionary speed limits is taken into account in the event of a road traffic collision; however, motorists must always drive at a speed appropriate to the prevailing conditions whilst not exceeding the speed limit.